Published: September 20, 2024

 In contrast, we recognize that effective language learning today is centered around communication.
 The emphasis is on being able to engage in real conversations and navigate daily life situations.
 This recognition led us to develop a textbook that aligns with modern language learning approaches.
 Our goal was to create a resource that enables learners to quickly engage in conversations and equip them with the language skills necessary to connect with native speakers.

-For example, while some existing materials might delve into intricate grammatical details, we emphasize commonly used sentence structures and that are immediately applicable in day-to-day conversations.
+For example, while some existing materials might delve into intricate grammatical details, we emphasize commonly used sentence structures and expressions that are immediately applicable in day-to-day conversations.

 The drawings in the book were created by Raghad Ahmad (رغد أَحمد), who fled from Syria to Germany.
 She seeks to incorporate Arabic script into her work.